quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 follows: <p align="center">`dep: template_name`. </p>

 #### Formatter
 You can specify a specific formatter to use for the compilation.
 For example: `@format=pan`.
+The default formatter is the pan formatter.

 ### Documentation
 The javadoc is automatically generated by maven when building the project.
 The online documentation of the built-in functions is kept separate.
 All online documentation is located in the *pan/panc-docs/* folder.
-To add information about a new function, add it to the *panc-docs/source/standard-functions/standard-functions.rst* file, which is written in reStructuredTest.
-This documentation should contain the name of the function, a synopsis and a description.
+To add information about a new function, add it to the *panc-docs/source/standard-functions/standard-functions.rst* file and to the *Functions* section in *panc-docs/source/pan-book/pan-book.rst*.
+This documentation is written in reStructuredText.
 Mind that all functions are sorted alphabetically.

-## Adding a new built-in data type
-### /src/main/java/org/quattor/pan/dml/data
-The implementation of the new type should be placed in this folder.
-Depending on what type you're going to add, you should inherit from the right class.

 # Commands
 ## Complete build of the whole project
 #### Including tests
 `mvn clean package`

 #### Without tests
 `mvn -Dmaven.test.skip=true clean package`

 ## Building panc